1jour1vin

 Dry white Jurançon wine

-With a fairly shimmering, clear yellow color and green highlights, the Jurançon wine dry It has an intense aroma with fruity notes of apple, pear, banana, and citrus, as well as exotic fruits, not to mention floral and spicy notes.
-Thanks to its explosive blend of fruits, this wine is full-bodied and rich, with an excellent balance between sweetness and acidity.
-You can age this Jurançon wine for five years or more in the cellar.
-It is best served at a temperature of 11°C—neither too warm nor too cold.
+With a fairly shimmering, clear yellow color and green highlights, the Jurançon wine dry white It has an intense aroma with fruity notes of apple, pear, banana, and citrus, as well as exotic fruits, not to mention floral and spicy aromas.
+Thanks to its explosive blend of fruits, this wine is round and full-bodied, with an excellent balance between sweetness and acidity.
+You can age this Jurançon wine for five years or more in your wine cellar.
+It is best served at a temperature of 11 °C—neither too warm nor too cold.

 Sweet Jurançon wine

-With a higher sugar content, this sweet white wine has a golden hue.
-Thanks to its notes of citrus and sweet spices, it offers an unparalleled flavor that provides a truly indulgent and delightful tasting experience.
+With a higher sugar content, this sweet white wine has a golden color.
+Thanks to its notes of citrus and sweet spices, it has an unparalleled flavor that offers a truly indulgent and delightful tasting experience.
 This type of wine can be cellared for up to seven years.
 Depending on your preferences, enjoy it with savory or sweet dishes.

 Sweet Jurançon wine

-It is the noblest of all Jurançon wines.
-It is characterized by late harvesting.
-Its production requires meticulous work, particularly in the in the Jurançon vineyards and at the winery.
-With its sumptuous golden color, this product is infused with honey, plums, and orange, delighting the taste buds.
+It is the noblest of all the Jurançon wines.
+It is characterized by a late harvest.
+Its production requires meticulous work, particularly during the the Jurançon vineyards and the winery.
+With its sumptuous golden color, this product is flavored with honey, plums, and orange, delighting the taste buds.
 It has an indefinite shelf life.

 Jurançon wine is absolutely delicious and pairs well with all kinds of gourmet meals, including main courses, appetizers, aperitifs, and desserts.
-To give you an idea, it goes very well with foie gras with raisins, pan-seared, or with onions.
-Feel free to serve it with veal chops, spit-roasted cake, pie, cheese puffs… As for cheese, choose from Bleu des Causses, Persille des Aravis, Bleu d’Auvergne, or Roquefort…
+To give you an idea, it’s excellent with foie gras with raisins, pan-seared, or with onions.
+Feel free to serve it with veal chops, spit-roasted cake, meat pies, or cheese puffs… As for cheese, choose from Bleu des Causses, Persille des Aravis, Bleu d’Auvergne, or Roquefort…

 How can you tell if a wine is from Jurançon?

-Thanks to its honeyed aroma, Jurançon is easy to recognize.
+Thanks to its honey-like aroma, Jurançon is easy to recognize.
 Its flavor profile features white flowers, spices, and candied fruit.
-Also known as Petit Manseng, the local grape varieties add hints of cinnamon and ripe fruit.
-While less pronounced, certain aromatic notes of sweet Jurançon—including its spicy and honeyed character—are also found in dry Jurançon.
+The local grape varieties, also known as Petit Manseng, add hints of cinnamon and ripe fruit.
+While less pronounced, some of the aromatic notes found in sweet Jurançon—including its spicy and honeyed qualities—are also present in dry Jurançon.

 Each producer crafts a sweet wine with its own distinct character.
 A Jurançon wine is considered successful when the sweetness of the residual sugars is well-balanced and the wine exhibits a certain liveliness.
 In addition to its delicacy, this wine’s concentration is astonishing.
-On the palate, it is slightly effervescent and agile, revealing a round, supple structure.
+On the palate, it is slightly effervescent and agile, revealing a round and full-bodied structure.
 It finishes with a lively note.

-The total cultivated area of the Jurançon appellation is approximately 1,000 hectares.
-The vineyard plots are located on hillsides facing south-southeast, meaning they are sheltered from prevailing winds.
-The climate is oceanic, but is also influenced by the nearby mountains and the benefits of southern warmth, allowing for the use of the over-ripening technique necessary for the production of great sweet wines.
+The total area under cultivation in the Jurançon appellation is approximately 1,000 hectares.
+The vineyard plots are located on hillsides facing south-southeast, meaning they are sheltered from the prevailing winds.
+The climate is oceanic, but it is also influenced by the nearby mountains and benefits from the warmth of the south, allowing for the use of the over-ripening technique necessary for producing great sweet wines.
 The quality of Jurançon wines is perfectly reflected in the vintages offered by Domaine de Souch, Domaine Vignau La Juscle, and Domaine de Cauhapé.

 The grape varieties used for Jurançon wines are Petit Manseng, Gros Manseng, Courbu, Camaralet, and Lauzet.
-These varieties are used to produce both sweet and dry wines under the Jurançon appellation, with the latter accounting for 60% of the annual production of approximately 30,000 hectoliters.
+These varieties are used to produce both sweet and dry wines under the Jurançon appellation; dry wines account for 60% of the appellation’s annual production of approximately 30,000 hectoliters.

 For more information, visit the website at Jurançon